All of us are familiar with the idea of growing our vegetables from seed each year, yet few of us ever think to do so with trees and perennials.

 We obtained seeds of this pepper from the USDA Seed Bank and are currently working to create a more northern-adapted landrace, selecting for the traits of early maturity, flavor, size, and disease resistance.

-In 2025, we grew a gorgeous open-pollinated purple dent corn.
-This corn was part of a 10-year breeding project by Kevin Bane to create a South American corn that could be grown in North America’s much shorter season.
+In 2025, we began growing a gorgeous open-pollinated purple dent corn.
+This corn was part of a 10-year breeding project by Kevin Bane to create a South American corn that could be grown in North America’s much shorter season, and we are continuing to refine and select for even earlier maturity.

-The resulting corn was a stunningly dark purple color that could be grown to maturity here in the states.
-But what made this corn truly unique and important was that it retained its original aerial root system complete with nitrogen-fixing “goo” - traits that have been bred out of our more modern corn varietals.
+What makes this corn truly unique and important is that it retains its original aerial root system complete with nitrogen-fixing “goo” - traits that have been bred out of our more modern corn varietals.
 In many ways, it is deeply ironic that our society has bred out corn’s ability to fix nitrogen in favor of inundating it with outside chemical fertilizers that end up in our waterways instead.